 The review team will consider what happened and what could have been done differently but will not seek to blame any individual or organisation.
 They will also recommend actions to be taken to improve responses to domestic violence situations in the future.

-The findings are then published by Community Safety Partnerships which are legally responsible for overseeing DHRs.
-The findings and recommendations of completed DHRs in the South Worcestershire area are available to view by clicking on the links below.
+The findings and recommendations are then published by Community Safety Partnerships which are legally responsible for overseeing DHRs, see below: